How to Paint Over Your Old Terrazzo Flooring?

 1- Diamond Polishing

-Next, polish the surface using medium-grit abrasives followed by fine grit.
-The result is a high gloss finish that will last.
+This will get rid of the scuff marks, scratches, and the like.
+Next, polish the surface using medium-grit abrasives followed by fine-grit.
+The result is a high-gloss finish that will last.

 2- Polishing Powder

-You’ll need to purchase some pH-neutral polishing powder and rent a buffing machine.
+For this method, you’ll need to purchase some pH-neutral polishing powder and rent a buffing machine.

-Next, attach soft polishing pads that are light shade to the buffing machine, so they do not stain the terrazzo flooring.
+Next, attach soft polishing pads that are a light shade to the buffing machine, so they do not stain the terrazzo flooring.

+Now, sprinkle the polishing powder on the surface and buff it until the floor absorbs it all.
 Once finished, use a wet mop to clean away any residual polishing powder and let the floor dry.
+Once dry, buff it again until you see a glossy finish.

 3- Recrystallization